 A photo came up in my Facebook memories a few days ago.
-It’s of River starting her first day of school just after we moved, so she didn’t know anyone.
+It’s of River almost three years ago, starting her first day of school just after we had just moved, so she didn’t know anyone.
 I’ve long stated that my daughter is the most emotionally healthy person I’ve ever met in my life.
 This statement is just another profoundly logical quip from my girl.
 Interestingly enough, that statement played out for me today in a completely different capacity.

 I’ve long stated that there is no difference between how I raise my kids and how I Pilot my dogs.
 Each is in a world that they aren’t quite equipped to handle on their own, and each ask a lot of questions.
 If you don’t answer the questions, well…

 The good thing is that the more you Pilot your dogs/kids, the easier it is to Pilot them.
 In other words, you followed through with your answer this time, it’s more likely you’re will follow through the next time.
 It doesn’t matter what the question is: